-Dimensional will vote case-by-case on proposals seeking to increase common or preferred stock of a portfolio company, taking into account the purpose for which the shares will be used and the risk to shareholders of not approving the request.
+Dimensional will vote case-by-case on proposals seeking to increase common or preferred stock, taking into account the purpose for which the shares will be used and the risk to shareholders of not approving the request.

 Dimensional will typically vote against requests for common or preferred stock issuances that are excessively dilutive relative to common market practice.